Health · Chronic Pain & Aging

 Sandra B. · 1 week ago

-The McGill research piece is what convinced me.
-Forty-plus years and over a hundred published papers is not nothing.
-I used the chat to figure out which protocol fit my situation and started eight weeks ago.
+The McGill research is what convinced me.
+Forty-plus years and that many published papers is not nothing.
+I used the chat to figure out which routine fit my situation and started eight weeks ago.
 Sleep is the first thing that came back.
-Energy is coming back next.
-Still waiting on the joint pain.